On a continued fraction expansion for Euler's constant: A continued fraction for Euler's constant

-Using the following theorem from the general theory of continued fractions we will be able to find a continued fraction expansion (though not a simple one) for Euler's constant $\gamma$ whose $n$-th numerator and denominator coincide with the $p_n$ and $q_n,$ respectively.
+Based on the results obtained in the previous two sections and using the following theorem from the general theory of continued fractions we will be able to find a continued fraction expansion (though not a simple one) for Euler's constant $\gamma$ whose $n$th numerator and denominator coincide with the $p_n$ and $q_n,$ respectively.
 It seems to be the first non-trivial continued fraction expansion convergent to Euler's constant sub-exponentially, the elements of which can be expressed as a general pattern.

 {\bf Theorem A.}(\cite[Th.~2.2]{jt}) {\it Let $\{A_n\}, \{B_n\}$ be sequences of complex numbers such that

 and

 Then there exists a uniquely determined continued fraction $b_0+{\bf K}(a_n/b_n)$ with $n$th numerator $A_n$ and denominator $B_n$ for all $n.$ Moreover,